Study Type

 Interventional - Device

-ATLAS S-ICD is a multi-centered, randomized, open-label, parallel group trial evaluating whether a subcutaneous ICD (S-ICD) reduces perioperative complications compared to a transvenous ICD (TV-ICD), using a composite safety outcome.
+ATLAS S-ICD was a multi-centered, randomized, open-label, parallel group trial evaluating whether a subcutaneous ICD (S-ICD) reduced perioperative complications compared to a transvenous ICD (TV-ICD), using a composite safety outcome.

-This study will recruit patients with a standard primary or secondary indication for an ICD who are eligible for either a TV-ICD or S-ICD.
-They will be randomized to receive either a TV-ICD (control arm) or an S-ICD (experimental arm).
+This study recruited patients with a standard primary or secondary indication for an ICD who were eligible for either a TV-ICD or S-ICD.
+They were randomized to receive either a TV-ICD (control arm) or an S-ICD (experimental arm).

-Patients randomized to the S-ICD arm will receive a Boston Scientific Emblem device, or subsequent generation Boston Scientific sub-cutaneous ICD.
-Safety will be assessed by comparing a composite of safety parameters measured at 6 months following implant.
+Patients randomized to the S-ICD arm received a Boston Scientific Emblem device, or subsequent generation Boston Scientific sub-cutaneous ICD.
+Safety was assessed by comparing a composite of safety parameters measured at 6 months following implant.

-Patients will also be followed for between 12 and 48 months to measure: late device-related complications; mortality (total and arrhythmic death); and the rate and success of appropriate ICD therapies.
+Patients were also followed for between 12 and 48 months to measure: late device-related complications; mortality (total and arrhythmic death); and the rate and success of appropriate ICD therapies.

 Primary endpoint:

-The primary endpoint will be measured at six months following ICD implantation, and will be a composite of lead-related perioperative complications, including:
+The primary endpoint was measured at six months following ICD implantation, and was a composite of lead-related perioperative complications, including:

-A secondary 6-month safety composite will include the following, in addition to the above complications:
+A secondary 6-month safety composite included the following, in addition to the above complications:

 Interventional - Device